 Tip: “The most likely way to administer ginger as a painkiller would be in the form of a tea taken several times a day.
 But more work needs to be done on the amount of ginger powder needed per dose to take effect, and the time required between doses,” said Basil Roufogalis, executive director of the Herbal Medicine Research and Education Centre.

 When it comes to insulin sensitivity, gingerol is well known for its ability to help with diabetes.
 With this in mind, the results of a 2006 study published in the Journal of Agricultural and Food Chemistry found that sorbitol accumulation in human blood cells could be suppressed in galactose-fed rats.
 Not only does ginger help ward off or reverse diabetes, but it can also help fight off or improve diabetic difficulties such as diabetic retinopathy!

 Fungal infections have become more and more resistant to conventional medicines, making them harder to control.
 But these infections do not stand a chance against ginger.
 Carleton University studied 29 plant species and found that ginger extract was by far the best at killing fungal infections.

-Health Benefits of Ginger – Indigestion and Gut Health
+5. Indigestion and Gut Health

 Ginger’s main use for thousands of years has been as a medicine for improved gut health.
 From simple stomachaches to more serious digestion issues, ginger is an effective cure.
 In fact, Taiwanese scientists found that just three capsules (1.2 grams) of ginger helps stomach contents flow to the small intestine in patients with dyspepsia, a serious disease in which patients suffer from delayed gastric emptying.